 Your prescription-drug costs count toward the annual medical deductible and medical out-of-pocket limit.

 Preventive care services are covered at 100 percent with no medical deductible.

 See the medical benefits page for CDHP coverage details.

 What is an HSA?

-You can use the funds in your HSA to pay for IRS qualified out-of-pocket medical expenses (like deductibles, copays, and coinsurance), including services that may not be covered by your health plan.
+You can use your HSA to pay for IRS qualified out-of-pocket medical expenses (like deductibles, copays, and coinsurance), including services that may not be covered by your health plan.
 You can spend HSA funds on qualified expenses for your spouse or other tax dependents, even if they aren't covered on your plan.

 When you enroll in a PEBB CDHP, your employer contributes $700.08 for you, or $1,400.04 for your family* in your HSA.
 If you're a non-Medicare retiree, COBRA or Leave Without Pay member, PEBB contributes the same amount.